 iii) Where to test your Squarespace Site

-Note: We focus on Squarespace examples in this article.
-However, the contents of this article is can be widely applied to variety of other CMS providers, Website builders, or even custom sites.
-Popular platforms where these points apply, save a few specifics, include Shopify, Magento and Wordpress among others.
+Note: We focus on Squarespace in China examples in this article.
+However, the contents of this article can be widely applied to a variety of other CMS providers, Website builders, or even custom sites.
+Popular platforms where these points apply, save a few specifics, include Shopify, Magento, and WordPress among others.

 A site doesn't 'work' in our definition when a user can't load the page in a reasonable time (3-5s) and are unable to interact with it as it was intended.